Application Performance Metrics Detection¶

 -

-Custom fill for detection interval values, trigger data gap events, trigger urgent events, trigger important events, trigger warning events, and trigger recovery events; if this type of configuration strategy is selected, it is recommended that the custom data gap time configuration be >= detection interval time.
-If the configured time <= detection interval time, there might be simultaneous satisfaction of data gaps and anomalies, in which case only the data gap processing result will be applied.
+Custom fill-in for the detection interval value, trigger data gap events, trigger emergency events, trigger critical events, trigger warning events, and trigger recovery events; choosing this type of configuration strategy suggests that the custom data gap time configuration should be >= detection interval time.
+If the configured time <= the detection interval time, there might be simultaneous satisfaction of data gaps and anomalies, in which case only the data gap processing result will apply.

 Information Generation¶